What identity providers do you support?

 Can I use SSO with other authentication methods?

 Yes!
-SSO be used in combination with other authentication methods.
+SSO can be used in combination with other authentication methods.
 Here's some sample setups:

 - Public knowledge with SSO login for access to restricted content